jushg/random-extension/README.md

 # Useless AF Extension
 This project was built under NUS Hackers' Hack & Roll 2022.
-Also, this project is free of malware and is safe to use.

 ### Description
 This Google Chrome Extension will help you relax after long long hackathon.
-We promise it will be one of the best extensions you have ever used.
+Guarantee to be one of the best extensions you have ever used.
+No trolling, we promise.

 ### Installation
 Firstly, make sure you signed in to Google Chrome as the extension feature is only available for signed in users.